zeevfischer/Ex4_oop/README.md

 ### How to run the game
 There are tew main ways to start the game
 #### option 1
-step 1: download the content of this reposetory to your laptop step 2: place all the files in a project folder as is
+step 1: download the content of this reposetory to your laptop
+step 2: place all the files in a project folder as is
 NOTE: changnig any file or order can cause problems
 make sure to locate the server and the data folder in the same folder
-step 3: open the terminal in your work space (pycharm for exampel) step 4: run the folowing: python Ex4.py 11
+step 3: open the terminal in your work space (pycharm for exampel)
+step 4: run the folowing: python Ex4.py 11

 #### option 2
 folow step 1,2 above
 make sure to locate the server and the data folder in the same folder
 step 3: run cmd in your folder
 step 4: enter python Ex4.py 11

 NOTE: in step: 4 "11" is the stage number and can alsow be 0-15
 NOTE: the terminal path way should match your current workspace location
+NOTE: Extract all the files from the zip !!!
 NOTE: The following picture a fix to a common problem (ModuleNotFoundError: No module named 'pygame')
 ![how to ](https://user-images.githubusercontent.com/92921822/148664097-ba1eb39c-abf7-48ff-9049-4faac231f522.jpg)
 ### how to fix: